wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

 ### Step 3: Add a custom layout design

-To add a custom layout to the login page
+To add a custom layout to the login page:

-1. Navigate to `webapps/authenticationendpoint/extensions/layouts/custom/`
+1. Navigate to `webapps/authenticationendpoint/extensions/layouts/custom/` and follow the instructions provided below:

     1. Copy the code snippet from the [html file](https://github.com/wso2/docs-is/tree/master/en/docs/assets/code-samples/body.html) into the `body.html` file.